How do I organize my backdrops into categories?

 Editing Category Settings

-To edit an existing category, click the gear icon in the upper right corner of the category title bar.
+To edit an existing category, click the menu button in the upper right corner of the category title bar.

 You can change the category name and sub-header, plus set default settings that apply to all backdrops in the category: